Skip to main content

 Share:

-As summarized by the study’s lead researchers, “Results suggest that domain-specific cognitive inflexibility amplifies the risk of dysfunctional exercise in men with a strong drive for muscularity.
-Findings point to the potential benefits of interventions targeting cognitive inflexibility to help mitigate this risk.”
-This means that the problem isn’t necessarily the desire to be muscular itself, but rather the inability to adapt or adjust fitness routines in a healthy and flexible way.
+Lead researchers summarized the findings: domain-specific cognitive inflexibility amplifies the risk of dysfunctional exercise in men with a strong drive for muscularity.
+The results suggest that interventions targeting cognitive inflexibility could help mitigate this risk.
+In other words, the issue is not the desire to be muscular itself, but the inability to adapt fitness plans in a healthy and flexible way.

-The researchers acknowledge limitations: because the study focused on male undergraduates in one country, the findings may not generalize across all backgrounds or age groups.
-Still, the psychological pattern identified—domain-specific inflexibility amplifying risk—can inform preventive strategies in Thailand’s universities, gyms, and online spaces.
-Campaigns to promote flexible thinking about health, encourage variety in fitness routines, and challenge black-and-white beliefs about body shape or masculinity could help reduce risk, especially in Thai communities where Confucian, Buddhist, and Western values intersect in complex ways.
+The researchers note limitations: the study focused on male undergraduates in one country, so findings may not generalize to all ages or settings.
+Still, the identified pattern—domain-specific inflexibility amplifying risk—can inform preventive strategies in Thai universities, gyms, and online spaces.
+Campaigns that promote flexible thinking about health, encourage varied fitness routines, and challenge binary beliefs about body shape or masculinity could help reduce risk, particularly where traditional and modern values intersect.

-Looking ahead, experts recommend practical steps for Thai students, teachers, and gym owners: Foster open discussion about body image ideals and the dangers of rigid exercise routines, emphasize listening to the body and adjusting for injuries, and provide psychological support for those showing signs of preoccupation with appearance or exercise.
-University counseling centers and youth wellness organizations should consider screening for cognitive inflexibility as a risk factor for exercise-related distress.
-National mental health campaigns already target eating disorders in women; it is time for parallel attention to young men, whose struggles may be less visible but equally serious.
+Experts recommend practical steps for Thai students, teachers, and gym operators: encourage open dialogue about body image ideals and the dangers of rigid exercise routines; emphasize listening to the body and adjusting for injuries; and provide psychological support for those showing preoccupation with appearance or exercise.
+University counseling centers and youth wellness groups should consider screening for cognitive inflexibility as a risk factor for exercise-related distress.
+National mental health campaigns already address eating disorders among women; parallel attention to young men is needed, given their often-hidden struggles.

-For Thai readers concerned about themselves or friends, experts suggest self-reflection: Are you able to skip a workout without feeling extreme guilt?
-Do you adjust your fitness routine based on energy levels, injuries, or social obligations—or do you persist rigidly regardless of harm?
-If the latter, it may be time to seek advice from a mental health professional, fitness coach, or trusted community leader.
+For readers concerned about themselves or friends, consider self-reflection: Can you skip a workout without guilt?
+Do you adapt your routine based on energy, injuries, or social obligations, or do you persist rigidly despite harm?
+If the latter, it may be time to seek guidance from a mental health professional, a certified fitness trainer, or a trusted community leader.

-For further reading, see the full research summary at PsyPost and consider consultation with health professionals skilled in eating and exercise disorders in Thailand.
-Cultivating a balanced, flexible approach to fitness is not only better for physical health but also essential for long-term happiness and self-acceptance in a fast-changing Thai society.
+Further reading and context can be found through health research summaries and discussions with professionals skilled in eating and exercise disorders in Thailand.
+Cultivating a balanced, flexible approach to fitness is essential for physical health and long-term wellbeing in a fast-changing Thai society.

 Related Articles